 Breakfast at the hotel.

-Morning free or possibility for an optional guided walk to the Sermermiut UNESCO site.
-Beautiful Icebergs are the setting for the old settlement of the Sermermiut, 1½ km south of Ilulissat.
-For 4000 years, different Inuit cultures lived in the settlement and today you can still see the relics of times gone by.
-Learn about the Inuit people’s way of life and traditions before the Europeans came to Greenland, see the ruins and touch the permafrost with your own hands.
-On this hike we will pass “kællingekløften” where you can enjoy the magnificent view of the Icefiord, before heading back to Ilulissat.
+Morning free or possibility for an early morning walk to the Sermermiut UNESCO site.
+Beautiful Icebergs are the setting for the old settlement of the Sermermiut 1½ km south of Ilulissat.
+For 4000 years, different Inuit cultures lived in the settlement and today you can still see relics left from times gone by.

-Early afternoon transfer by hotel shuttle to Ilulissat airport, in time to check in for your flight GL716 departing Ilulissat at 16:15 and arriving at Keflavik international airport at 21:20
+Late morning transfer by hotel shuttle to the airport, in time to check in for your flight departing Ilulissat at 11:15 /12:45 and arriving at Reykjavik domestic airport at 17:30 /18:00*

 Dates and prices